Campus Safety & Security Report

 It is the policy of Randolph Community College to prohibit the possession, carry, display and/or discharge of any weapon defined by GS 14-269(a) or firearm on any campus, property, or remote training location of Randolph Community College, with the following exceptions:

-5. A weapon used solely for educational or school-sanctioned ceremonial purposes or used in a school-approved program with prior written approval from the Director of Safety and Emergency Preparedness (if on the Asheboro Campus), the Director of the Archdale Center (if on the Archdale Campus) or the Director of the Emergency Services Training Center (if at the Training Center).
+(4) A weapon used solely for educational or school-sanctioned ceremonial purposes or used in a school-approved program with prior written approval from the Director of Risk Management and Safety.

 In addition to a violation of Randolph Community College policy, in some instances it may also be a violation of a North Carolina General Statute.
 In such cases, violators will be prosecuted accordingly.